jamiesmith/theastroshed/_posts/2024-12-24-the-horsehead-nebula-in-rgb-plus-narrowband.md

 ---

-This is my late-2024 take on the Horsehead and Flame Nebulas in a fairly wide view from my 530mm f/5 refractor.
+This is my late-2024 take on the Horsehead and Flame Nebulae in a fairly wide view from my 530mm f/5 refractor.
 This view, taken over ten different nights, is cropped but if you click through you can see a bigger view along with processing details.